-Store Name Type of Data Required During Installation?
+Store name Type of data Required during installation?
 Configuration store Stores the properties and settings used by the AM instance.
-Yes Identity or user store Stores identity profiles; that is, information about the users, devices, or things that will be authenticating to your systems.
+Yes Identity or user store Stores identity profiles; that is, information about the users, devices, or things that authenticate to your systems.
 You can also configure AM to access existing directory servers to obtain identity profiles.
-No, but you can configure one during the install process ForgeRock recommends that you configure an external identity store, or that you configure AM to access an external identity store.
+No, but you can configure one during the installation process In production deployments, you must configure an external identity store, or configure AM to access an existing identity store.
 Policy store Stores policy-related data, such as policies, policy sets, and resource types.
 No Application store Stores application-related data, such as web and Java agent configurations, federation entities and configuration, and OAuth 2.0 client definitions.
-No CTS token store Stores information about sessions, SAML v2.0 assertions, OAuth 2.0 tokens, and session blacklists and whitelists.
+No CTS token store Stores information about sessions, SAML v2.0 assertions, OAuth 2.0 tokens, and session denylists and allowlists.
+No UMA store Stores information about UMA resources, labels, audit messages, and pending requests.
 No

-Store Name Type of Data Required During Installation?
-UMA store Stores information about UMA resources, labels, audit messages, and pending requests.
-No

-The following table shows which directory servers are supported for storing different data:
+The following table lists the supported directory servers for storing different data types: